 A sparker consists of a number of electrodes in the (salt) water which creates a sound pulse as the plasma bubble expands.
 The current into a sparker varies with cable length and type as well as by the number of tips and the salinity of the water.
-Typical values are shown below for AAE sparkers in standard seawater with a salinity of 35 ppm.
+Typical values are shown below for the Dura Spark sparker in seawater with a salinity of 35 ppm.